pjotrp/blastxmlparser/README.md

 # bio-blastxmlparser

-blastxmlparser is a very fast parallelised big-data BLAST XML file parser, which can be used as command line utility.
+blastxmlparser is a very fast parallel big-data BLAST XML file parser, which can be used as command line utility.
 Use blastxmlparser
 to: